-If the amendments to the Equity Plan are approved, the Compensation Committee and the Board currently plan to grant approximately 350,000 non-qualified stock options, restricted stock awards and restricted stock unit awards to senior executives, other employees and non-employee directors in lieu of cash for directors fees during 2012.
+The Compensation Committee currently plans to grant approximately 350,000 non-qualified stock options, restricted stock awards and restricted stock unit awards to senior executives and other employees at its discretion during 2012 under the Equity Plan if it is approved.

 Information regarding 2011 awards made under the Equity Plan to our Named Executive Officers is provided in "Stock Option and Restricted Stock Grants".
 In 2011, 97,272 awards were granted to the Named Executive Officers as a group and 322,779 awards were granted to all employees other than senior executives as a group.
-No awards were granted to directors in 2011.
-Please see "Compensation Discussion and Analysis" for our discussion of United's executive compensation policies and practices.
+By way of background, please see "Compensation Discussion and Analysis" for our discussion of United's executive compensation policies and practices.